 Adcock, R.D.
 2005.
-"Tailoring Systems Engineering Lifecycle Processes to meet the challenges of Project and Programme".
+"Tailoring systems engineering lifecycle processes to meet the challenges of project and programme".
 INCOSE International Symposium 2005.
 Volume 15.
 Issue 1.

 Boehm, B. and A. Jain.
 2006.
-"A value-based theory of Systems Engineering."
-Presented at the 16th Annual INCOSE Systems Engineering Conference (Orlando FL).
+"A value-based theory of systems engineering."
+Presented at the 16th Annual INCOSE Systems Engineering Conference, Orlando, FL,USA.

 Hitchins, D. 2009.
-"What are the General Principles Applicable to Systems?"
-INCOSE Insight.
-12(4).
+"What are the general principles applicable to systems?"
+INCOSE Insight, vol. 12, no. 4.